bazhenov/ttr/README.md

 ### iTerm2

-In iTerm yoy can [assign shortcuts](https://stackoverflow.com/questions/67222677/keyboard-shortcut-to-execute-a-shell-command-in-iterm2) to execute `ttr`.
+In iTerm you can [assign shortcuts](https://stackoverflow.com/questions/67222677/keyboard-shortcut-to-execute-a-shell-command-in-iterm2) to execute `ttr`.